ShellyAbramov/intro-intern-task/about-me.md

 One tech skill I want to improve: Skill in HTML and CSS

-Fun Fact: I used to live in Colorado.
+Fun Fact: I am trilingual.